Last updated: October 17, 2022

 The start of the walk can be found at the end of Hat Hill Road where Perrys Lookdown Road begins (see map location).

 On the eastern side of the road is a small parking area.
-Since this is not a well-known walk, it’s unlikely you’ll have any issue parking your car there.
+Since this is not a well-known walk, you’re unlikely to have any issues parking your car there.

 This is a moderately challenging hike, with a few steep sections, but overall, anyone with a reasonable fitness level can complete this adventure without issues.
 Good hiking shoes and a full water bottle are strongly recommended.